Please contact me if you cannot find an answer to your question.

 Above all, I take the responsibility seriously.
 If you’d like someone to carry out the scattering calmly, lawfully, and with care, I’m here to help.

-No — most lakes in the Lake District are designated as Sites of Special Scientific Interest (SSSIs), which means ash scattering isn’t legally permitted without special consent.
+Not quite.
+Most lakes in the Lake District are designated as Sites of Special Scientific Interest (SSSIs), which means ash scattering isn’t legally permitted without special consent.
+That permission can only be granted to landowners — not individuals — and is rarely issued.

 What about the sea?

 I also offer sea scatterings on the Solway Firth (south of Allonby) and in the Irish Sea, including the waters off St Bees Head.
-If you have another coastal location in mind, feel free to get in touch — I’m open to special arrangements where possible.

 At the moment, I don’t offer on-board attendance — but you’re very welcome to observe from the shore if that feels right for you.